divyashrestha/quiz/README.md

 # Laravel Online Quiz Application (based on Laravel 8.x)

 - Application to manage and take the quiz online.
-- Admin can create test, manage tests and students.
+- Admin can create tests, manage tests and students.
 - Students can apply for the test and view results and answer sheets.